Lacerte Family Writing & Academic Resource Center

 Writing Academic Papers

-- Be sure you understand the task.
+- Make sure you understand the task.
 If you have questions, ask the instructor.

 - Design a schedule for completing the project and stick to it.